Dadangdut33/simple-prayertime-reminder/README.md

-# Electron Prayertime Reminder
+# Simple Prayertime Reminder

-A simple prayertime reminder app for desktop.
+A simple muslim prayertime reminder app for desktop.
 Made using Electron with electron-react-boilerplate

 <br>